Once Upon a Time in Hollywood: Once Upon a Time in Hollywood

 In November 2020, Tarantino signed a two-book deal with HarperCollins.
 On June 29, 2021, he published his first novel, an adaptation of Once Upon a Time in Hollywood.
 The audiobook is narrated by Jennifer Jason Leigh who previously starred in Tarantino's The Hateful Eight.
 According to Tarantino, her Hateful Eight character Daisy Domergue was "A Manson girl out west, like Susan Atkins or something."

-According to Tarantino, the novel is "a complete rethinking of the entire story", and adds details to various sequences and characters, including multiple chapters dedicated to the backstory of Cliff Booth.
-The novel also departs from the film; the film's finale occurs towards the beginning of the novel, and its aftermath includes Rick Dalton earning newfound fame as a regular on The Tonight Show Starring Johnny Carson.
-It also focuses on Charles Manson's pursuit of a music career, the "inner worlds" of Sharon Tate and Trudi Frazer, and has a whole chapter focused on actor Aldo Ray.
+According to Tarantino, the novel is "a complete rethinking of the entire story," and adds details to various sequences and characters, including several chapters dedicated to the backstory of Cliff Booth.
+The novel also departs from the film, the film's finale occurs towards the beginning of the novel, and its aftermath includes Rick Dalton earning newfound fame as a regular on The Tonight Show Starring Johnny Carson.
+It also focuses on Charles Manson's pursuit of a music career, the "inner worlds" of Sharon Tate and Trudi Fraser, and has a whole chapter focused on actor Aldo Ray.